Ttalk.info

 On April 1, 2005 I acquired TD23618, a machine that I'm just going to try to refer to as 'The53' so as not to get too attached to it.
 It would appear that saying "it's a '53" is slightly inaccurate.
 A look at the Production Date schedule published in the NEMGTR T Series Handbook shows that Car No. 23634 was the last TD produced during the month of December, 1952.
 I'd venture a guess that 23618 rolled off of the floor right ahead of 23634 on the last day of 1953.
 As usual, I'm somewhat rushing this page onto the site just to be able to share some of the information.
 I'll be upgrading it, along with better images as soon as I get the chance.

 The car is in rather rough shape between wood rot and rust worm infestation.
-I bought the car from a friend and former fellow colleague at Polaroid, Dave Sproul.
-Dave bought the car about 3 1/2 years ago, fully intending to restore it.
+I bought the car from a former fellow colleague at Polaroid, he had purchased the car about 3 1/2 years ago, fully intending to restore it.
 Tempus fugit, and he has now also joined the ranks of those of us who have been put to pasture by Polaroid.
-Dave is quite adept at woodwork and had begun replacing some of the rotted wood.
+He is quite adept at woodwork and had begun replacing some of the rotted wood.
 Indeed, he replaced all of the wood around the right side of the tub.

 Here are a number of images of the car showing some of the bad areas and some of the new wood that's been installed.
 They're all thumbnails, so click away: